 Most of the visible signs of surgery should fade completely within about three weeks.
 Minor swelling and bruising can be concealed with special camouflage makeup.
 You may feel a bit tired and let down at first, but your energy level will increase as you begin to look and feel better.

 Most patients are pleased with the results of a forehead lift, no matter which surgical method was used.
 Often, patients don’t realize how much their sagging forehead contributed to the signs of aging until they see how much younger and more rested they appear after the lift.

 Although a forehead lift does not stop the clock, it can minimize the appearance of aging for years.
 As time passes, you may want to repeat the procedure.

 To find out more about brow lift surgery, request a consultation at our Kalispell plastic surgery office or call (406) 756-2241 for more information.
-Logan Health Plastic Surgery is located in Northwest Montana, convenient to Whitefish, Bigfork, Flathead Lake, Columbia Falls, Lakeside, and Polson.
+Mountain West Plastic Surgery is located in Northwest Montana, convenient to Whitefish, Bigfork, Flathead Lake, Columbia Falls, Lakeside, and Polson.